 RPA tool vendors continue to include process definition and automation capabilities to manage, monitor and support tools.
 These tools are utilized by specialists to simplify day-to-day tasks within their expert field.
-Tools are developed to enhance the speed and agility.
+Tools are developed to enhance speed and agility.
 It also helps in focusing on the development, testing to production.
 For all these, your team must have some technically sound person to ensure that the solution gets the resources it requires.

 6. Gradually automate and prioritize

 Start automation by making a list of what RPA solution you need, just check its potential and impact on your business.
 Arrange by how much effort and risk is involved.
-Automation takes time and resources both of which will offer desired Return on Investment (ROI) if you plan it right.
+Automation takes time and resources both of which will offer the desired Return on Investment (ROI) if you plan it right.